Was My Cancer Reported?

 All people and places licensed to provide health care in the state are required by law to report all cancers to LTR.
 That includes every doctor’s office, hospital, pathology laboratory (where a tumor is examined to see if it is cancer or not), radiation center, nursing home, hospice (a place where people are cared for at the end of life) and more.

-LTR collects information from more than 500 of these licensed people and places.
+LTR collects information from more than 500 of these licensed people and places, including out-of-state facilities.
 If you feel your cancer was not counted in our information, please check with your doctor to make sure he or she reported it.